Aviral0702/Pomodoro-timer/README.md

 2. Navigate ectory: `cd pomodoro-timer`
 3. Open the `index.html` file in your preferred web browser.

-Alternatively, you can access the live version of the Pomodoro Timer by visiting [insert-live-url-here].
+Alternatively, you can access the live version of the Pomodoro Timer by visiting [[Pomodoro-Timer-Live](https://pomodorto-timer.vercel.app/)].

 ## Usage